rupak10/dice-game/README.md

 1. Clone the project
 2. Import the project as existing maven application
 3. I have used JDK 8 to develop the application
+4. Run the project as spring boot app
 4. The application will be running on the default port - 8080

 #Basic-Functionality